-As 2015 comes to a close in few weeks, I wanted to write about the idea/principle that has had the most significant impact on my life this year – THE 10X Rule.
+As 2015 comes to a close in a few weeks, I wanted to write about the idea/principle that has had the most significant impact on my life this year – The 10x Rule.

 The concept was introduced to me by a friend one day over coffee.
-He was telling me about a book he recently read “The 10X Rule : The Only Difference between Success and Failure“ by Grant Cardone.
+He was telling me about a book he recently read “The 10X Rule: The Only Difference Between Success and Failure“ by Grant Cardone.
 He explained with passion about how the book immediately changed his mindset.
 He experienced an immediate and unprecedented surge in motivation.
-And he applied that concepts to his work, and his results have improve dramatically.
+And he applied those concepts to his work and his results have improved dramatically.

 This got me hooked.
 I was curious and I wanted to find out more.

 I started watching YouTube Videos by Grant Cardone and saw many of his public speeches.
 This guy is the real deal.
 He is a motivational powerhouse…